michaelkalish2008/ds-guide/src/lessons/ml/ml.md

 ## Next Steps

 This lesson provides comprehensive ML pipeline expertise.
 Students should be comfortable with:
-- Advanced feature engineering and model development
+- Advanced feature engineering and diverse model development
 - Comprehensive model evaluation and validation
 - Production deployment and monitoring
 - Automated ML workflow creation